-The reason being is that Gili Air is a bit quieter than Gili T but in many ways, it is also a bit more upmarket with nice hotels, although you can visit Gili Air on a budget too.
+The reason being is that Gili Air is a bit quieter than Gili T but in many ways, it is also a bit more upmarket with nice hotels and private villas, although you can visit Gili Air on a budget too.

 Gili Air has some really good hostels now too so it makes it good for backpackers.
 There are some small bars with live music but don’t expect a crazy night out.

 The least visited and least developed of the 3 islands but that doesn’t mean you shouldn’t visit.